The Admissions Committee is composed of representatives from Admissions and Career Services, as well as faculty members and center directors.

 Anyone can apply to the MBA program.
 However, we do prefer that our candidates have at least 2 years professional work experience before starting the program.

-The minimum admissions requirements include a bachelor’s degree, a minimum of two years professional work experience, GMAT, English proficiency test (TOEFL, IELTS or PTE for applicants whose native language is not English or whose undergraduate instruction was not in English), evidence of adequate financial resources (international candidates only), and computer literacy.
-A detailed list can be found on the requirements page.
+The minimum admissions requirements include a bachelor’s degree, a minimum of two years professional work experience, GMAT or GRE, English proficiency test (TOEFL, IELTS or PTE for applicants whose native language is not English or whose undergraduate instruction was not in English), evidence of adequate financial resources (international candidates only), and computer literacy.
+A detailed list can be found on the requirements page below.

 Applicants whose native language is not English, or whose undergraduate instruction was not in English, must complete either the Internet-based TOEFL